aurelia/router/doc/article/en-US/router-configuration.md

   </source-code>
 </code-listing>

-You can build navigation using `route`.
-All objects that are defined as `nav:true` in `config.map()` will be available as array of `NavModel` in `router.navigation`.
-These are the available properties in `NavModel`.

-* `isActive` flag which will be true when the associated route is active.
-* `title` which will be prepended in html title when the associated route is active.
-* `href` can be used on `a` tag.
-* `config` is the object defined in `config.map`.
-* `settings` is equal to the property `settings` of `config` object.
-* `router` is a reference for AppRouter.
-* Other properties includes `relativeHref` and `order`.

-You can also call `mapRoute()` on a single route configuration.

 * `config.map()` adds route(s) to the router.
-Although only route, name, moduleId, href and nav are shown above there are other properties that can be included in a route.
-The class name for each route is `RouteConfig`.
+Although only `route`, `name`, `moduleId`, `href` and `nav` are shown above there are other properties that can be included in a route.
+The interface name for a route is `RouteConfig`.
+You can also use `config.mapRoute()` to add a single route.
 * `route` - is the pattern to match against incoming URL fragments.
 It can be a string or array of strings.
 The route can contain parameterized routes or wildcards as well.
   * Parameterized routes match against a string with a `:token` parameter (ie: 'users/:id/detail').
 An object with the token parameter's name is set as property and passed as a parameter to the route view-model's `activate()` function.
   * A parameter can be made optional by appending a question mark `:token?` (ie: `users/:id?/detail` would match both `users/3/detail` and `users/detail`).
 When an optional parameter is missing from the url, the property passed to `activate()` is `undefined`.
   * Wildcard routes are used to match the "rest" of a path (ie: files/*path matches files/new/doc or files/temp).
 An object with the rest of the URL after the segment is set as the `path` property and passed as a parameter to `activate()` as well.
 * `href` - is a conditionally optional property.
 If it is not defined then route is used.
 If route has segments then href is required as in the case of files because the router does not know how to fill out the parameterized portions of the pattern.
 * `nav` - is a boolean or number property.
 When set to true the route will be included in the router's navigation model.
+When specified as number, the value will be used in sorting the routes.
 This makes it easier to create a dynamic menu or similar elements.
-When specified as number, the value will be used in sorting the routes.
+The navigation model will be available as array of `NavModel` in `router.navigation`.
+These are the available properties in `NavModel`:
+  * `isActive` flag which will be true when the associated route is active.
+  * `title` which will be prepended in html title when the associated route is active.
+  * `href` can be used on `a` tag.
+  * `config` is the object defined in `config.map`.
+  * `settings` is equal to the property `settings` of `config` object.
+  * `router` is a reference for AppRouter.
+  * Other properties includes `relativeHref` and `order`.

 ## [Options](aurelia-doc://section/2/version/1.0.0)

 ### Push State

-Add [a base tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/base) to the head of your html document.
+Set `config.options.pushState` to `true` to activate push state and add [a base tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/base) to the head of your html document.
 If you're using JSPM, RequireJS or a similar module loader, you will also need to configure it with a base url, corresponding to your base tag's `href`.
 Finally, be sure to set the `config.options.root` to match your base tag's setting.

 <code-listing heading="Push State">
   <source-code lang="ES 2015/2016">